ProShares UltraShort 20+ Year Treasury (NYSEARCA:TBT) Sees Unusually-High Trading Volume

-ProShares UltraShort 20+ Year Treasury (NYSEARCA:TBT – Get Rating) saw unusually-high trading volume on Friday .
-Approximately 900,084 shares changed hands during mid-day trading, a decline of 91% from the previous session’s volume of 9,680,976 shares.The stock last traded at $21.63 and had previously closed at $21.10.
+Shares of ProShares UltraShort 20+ Year Treasury (NYSEARCA:TBT – Get Rating) saw strong trading volume on Friday .
+176,144 shares changed hands during mid-day trading, a decline of 98% from the previous session’s volume of 9,491,082 shares.The stock last traded at $21.06 and had previously closed at $20.48.

 ProShares UltraShort 20+ Year Treasury (the Fund), formerly ProShares UltraShort Lehman 20+ Year Treasury, seeks daily investment results that correspond to twice (200%) the inverse (opposite) of the daily performance of the Barclays Capital 20+ Year U.S. Treasury Bond Index (the Index).
 The Index includes all publicly issued, the United States Treasury securities that have a remaining maturity greater than 20 years, are non-convertible, are denominated in United States dollars, are rated investment grade (at least Baa3 by Moody’s Investors Service or BBB- by Standard & Poor’s (S&P)), are fixed rate, and have more than $250 million par outstanding.